techidaily/site-win11-tips/source/_posts/eradicate-unintended-mouse-scrolling-with-these-7-tricks.md

  There’s a high chance that you’re dealing with a hardware-related issue.
 And in this instance, an easy way out is to use the Hardware and devices troubleshooter.

- But if you suspect that the issue is caused by something else, then you’d need to use the other relevant[Windows 11 built-in troubleshooters](https://www.makeuseof.com/windows-11-troubleshooters/) .
+ But if you suspect that the issue is caused by something else, then you’d need to use the other relevant [Windows 11 built-in troubleshooters](https://www.makeuseof.com/windows-11-troubleshooters/) .

  Now, here are the steps for using the Hardware and devices troubleshooter: